mmistakes/minimal-mistakes/_posts/2016-09-25-glasgow,-I'm-leaving-you!.md

 And when the sun starts to set after a good day, it's just magic at the Kelvingrove.
 You have to value what you have, and it's sadly true that you appreciate stuff more when it becomes scarce.

-![kelvingrove]
-Speaking of the Kelvingrove, you supported and accommodated my quirky tendency to switch among emotions, you even went as far as modifying yourself, via a rather temperamental weather.

-You know how to make someone smile ![manfield1]

-The affogato at your Avenue Coffee is just great.
+The affogato at your [Avenue Coffee](http://avenue.coffee) is just great.
 I loved it every time, to the point that it's been the only thing I've ever had in that place.
-You know I stick to the stuff I like. ![avenue-coffee]
+You know I stick to the stuff I like.

+![avenue-coffee]

+![manfield1]
+You know how to make someone smile, like when you just made me find this small pearl in the Manfield Square, near where I used to live and where I passed every time when going to work.

-See, we always had a problem, the drinking one.
-You drink too much Glasgow.
+We always had a problem, the drinking.
+You drink too much, Glasgow.
 You made me try the finest beers around but see, I just don't have a taste for alcohol.
 It's not my fault.
-I'm not sure I'm going to solve this problem now (something tells me that I won't), but look, you definitely had too much of a habit for me. ![shilling]
+I'm not sure I'm going to solve this problem now (something tells me that I won't), but look, you definitely had too much of a habit for me.

-You make a mean pizza (and, as you know, I understand about good pizza) ![paesano]

-You're home to a very yummy Greek restaurant ![yamas]
+![shilling] ![paesano]

+Nevertheless, the [Shilling Brewery](http://www.shillingbrewingcompany.co.uk) in the city center is a great place, lots of space, nice people, good environment, even for the weirdos who don't drink like me.
+Also, you make a mean pizza (as you know, I know something about real pizzas), at [Paesano Pizza](http://paesanopizza.co.uk).
+It's well worth the wait you have to endure on a typical Friday night to get a table (no booking allowed).

+There's dozens of other very high-quality places for food and drinks in Glasgow.
+In fact, everybody knows that your reputation is multi-faceted and you are well known for your restaurants & Co.
+I'll let you know if Edinburgh compares.

-I've liked you, even when you pretended you could speak Italian ![cappaccino]
+![cappaccino]
+I've liked you, even when you pretended you could speak Italian.

+Speaking of language, I'm afrain I have to admit we always had a problem there.
+True, my comprehension of you has improved, and quite sensibly, but I'm still far from mastering the nuances of your rich jargon vocabulary and the intelligence of your multiple idioms.
+Plus, the accent.
+Ah, let's not forget about the accent.
+I'll always end a taxi ride with a headache from the effort to grasp the driver, I think.
+This problem seems quite softened here.
+But it was fun, I'll miss it.

+![bn]
+You're always ready for a laugh and when strolling around you it's not rare to spot something peculiar.
+If it's not an object, it's someone.
+You, Glasgow, are really full of life (especially on Friday nights, but this might be a little alcohol-induced, as I told you before).

+If there is not much to explore in you from the superficial point of view (I'm talking about the see-and-go, superficial tourism), there is lots to do and fall in love with when someone gets to know you a little deeper.

 ![glasgow-snow]

+Of course, it would be unfair to claim that you're only good during summer.
+In fact, winter is when you reveal landscapes like this, which makes me think of Alcott's [Little Women](https://en.wikipedia.org/wiki/Little_Women), not sure why as there's plenty of other books with snow, but so you know.

+Thank you Glasgow, for giving me lots of memories.
+Good memories.

 [glasgow-uni]: {{ site.url }}/images/glasgow-uni.jpg
 {: height="100px" width="300px" align="right"}